-Peripheral Arterial Disease (PAD) is a condition caused by a plaque buildup in the arteries of the legs, restricting blood flow to the lower extremities.
+Peripheral Artery Disease (PAD) is a condition caused by a plaque buildup in the arteries of the legs, restricting blood flow to the lower extremities.
 Elderly patients and cigarette smokers are particularly at risk.
 But perhaps the most at-risk population for PAD are patients with diabetes mellitus.
 It is important that patients with diabetes be aware of the warning signs and symptoms of PAD so it can be treated early before foot ulcers or other serious conditions develop.

-Diabetes is known to significantly increase the risk of developing Peripheral Arterial Disease.
-In fact, studies show that one out of every three adults over 50 with diabetes is likely to have Peripheral Arterial Disease.
+Diabetes is known to significantly increase the risk of developing Peripheral Artery Disease.
+In fact, studies show that one out of every three adults over 50 with diabetes is likely to have Peripheral Artery Disease.
 One of the most common manifestations of PAD in diabetics is the development of a foot or toe ulceration.
 Ulceration—a slowly-healing open sore on the foot or toe which may be superficial or may extend into the tendons and bones—is a serious condition and requires prompt medical attention.
 In 2019, between 1 to 3.5 million Americans have had a history of foot ulceration.

 According to the American Diabetes Association, the risk of diabetic patients developing a foot ulcer in their lifetime is as high as 25%.
 Unfortunately, since the number of patients with diabetes is increasing every year, the occurrence of diabetic foot ulcers is expected to increase.

 Dr. Shams says one of the most common manifestations of diabetes is peripheral neuropathy—a feeling of numbness/weakness—usually manifesting in the feet or toes.
-For patients with Peripheral Arterial Disease, this condition can be extremely dangerous as it may mask the early signs of PAD, such as pain in the calf when walking or rest pain within the toes.
+For patients with Peripheral Artery Disease, this condition can be extremely dangerous as it may mask the early signs of PAD, such as pain in the calf when walking or rest pain within the toes.
 As Dr. Shams said, “Diabetic patients are at significant risk since even benign skin infections or sores may progress very quickly to full-blown soft tissue or bone infections.”

-Dr. Shams went on to say, “For some diabetics, peripheral neuropathy can mask all the usual warning signs that accompany Peripheral Arterial Disease.
+Dr. Shams went on to say, “For some diabetics, peripheral neuropathy can mask all the usual warning signs that accompany Peripheral Artery Disease.
 The most extreme example I recall is when a diabetic patient stepped on a nail and wasn’t aware.
 The nail was actually deeply embedded in his foot.
-But due to the advanced neuropathy, he couldn’t feel a thing.
+But due to advanced neuropathy, he couldn’t feel a thing.
 He developed a severe infection at the site of the wound but had no symptoms.”

 Diabetics have high blood sugar levels.
 Over an extended period of time, this can cause damage to nerves or blood vessels.
 Nerve damage from diabetes may lead to numbness or loss of feeling within the feet or toes.
 Because the legs and feet have smaller blood vessels, they are more susceptible to blockage.
 In terms of circulation, the feet get the least amount of blood flow—they are literally the “end of the road.”
 And because neuropathy can often numb the feet of diabetics, they may not be aware that anything is even wrong until it’s too late.